bretgeek/VibeJS/README.md

 * Optionally access components externally.
 * Rendered components receive built-in methods (the Vibe).
 * Easy Familiar syntax with built-in chainable DOM manipulation methods.
-* Built-in Drag and Drop
+* Built-in Drag and Drop, Swipe
 * Pass in external functions or plugin functions to your rendered components.
 * Ability set up custom observers on rendered components.
 * Convert any element or HTML string to a Vibe'd element.
-* And more ...!
+* And more ...

 ## Basic Usage